poseidon/typhoon/docs/atomic/bare-metal.md

 # Bare-Metal

+!!! danger
+    Typhoon for Fedora Atomic is alpha.
+Expect rough edges and changes.

-In this tutorial, we'll network boot and provision a Kubernetes v1.10.1 cluster on bare-metal.
+In this tutorial, we'll network boot and provision a Kubernetes v1.10.1 cluster on bare-metal with Fedora Atomic.

 First, we'll deploy a [Matchbox](https://github.com/coreos/matchbox) service and setup a network boot environment.
-Then, we'll declare a Kubernetes cluster in Terraform using the Typhoon Terraform module and power on machines.
-On PXE boot, machines will install Container Linux to disk, reboot into the disk install, and provision themselves as Kubernetes controllers or workers.
+Then, we'll declare a Kubernetes cluster using the Typhoon Terraform module and power on machines.
+On PXE boot, machines will install Fedora Atomic via kickstart, reboot into the disk install, and provision themselves as Kubernetes controllers or workers via cloud-init.

-Controllers are provisioned as etcd peers and run `etcd-member` (etcd3) and `kubelet`.
-Workers are provisioned to run a `kubelet`.
-A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules an `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and runs `kube-proxy` and `calico` or `flannel` on each node.
+Controllers are provisioned to run `etcd` and `kubelet` [system containers](http://www.projectatomic.io/blog/2016/09/intro-to-system-containers/).
+Workers run just a `kubelet` system container.
+A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules the `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and schedules `kube-proxy` and `calico` (or `flannel`) on every node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.

 ## Requirements

 * Machines with 2GB RAM, 30GB disk, PXE-enabled NIC, IPMI
 * PXE-enabled [network boot](https://coreos.com/matchbox/docs/latest/network-setup.html) environment
-* Matchbox v0.6+ deployment with API enabled
+* Matchbox v0.7+ deployment with API enabled
+* HTTP server for Fedora install assets and ostree repo
 * Matchbox credentials `client.crt`, `client.key`, `ca.crt`
 * Terraform v0.11.x and [terraform-provider-matchbox](https://github.com/coreos/terraform-provider-matchbox) installed locally